 Rather than planting churches ourselves, we envision, empower, equip and encourage Irish pastors in their own context whether in church planting or revitalization.

-This philosophy of ministry and approach is implemented across the island in the Republic of Ireland and Northern Ireland through facilitative church planting and our apprenticeship teams and summer internship.
+This philosophy of ministry and approach is implemented across the island in the Republic of Ireland and Northern Ireland, and in Scotland, through facilitative church planting and our apprenticeship teams and summer internship.

-Serge has Facilitative Church Planting (FCP) teams in Belfast, Dublin, and Cork.
-These teams are in relationships with Irish church planters and pastors who lead in church planting and revitalization.
-The work of coaching and mentoring Irish men and women leaders in a facilitative way is an earned place of influence through building trust in a relationship that welcomes the input of the Serge team.
-It is a model that affirms and values relationships with these leaders through the ‘catalytic encouragement’ of their ministry.
+These teams coach and mentor Irish church planters and pastors in a facilitative way through an earned place of influence by building trust that welcomes input and affirms and values relationships with these leaders through the ‘catalytic encouragement’ of their ministry.

-In the Serge team’s vision of connecting with 75 such pastors and ministry leaders, each team member establishes facilitative/catalytic encouragement relationships in both their local church and regional contexts.
+In our vision of connecting with 75 such pastors and ministry leaders, each team member establishes facilitative/catalytic encouragement relationships in both their local church and regional contexts.

 We’re dependent upon the Holy Spirit to reveal these relational opportunities.
 We pray to discern which relationships to invest in and for the risk-taking faith required to intentionally pursue leaders.
-Historically, these relationships have been initiated both by Irish leaders reaching out to Serge Ireland and by Serge Ireland staff taking initiative with Irish leaders.
+Historically, these relationships have been initiated both by Irish leaders reaching out to our staff and by our staff taking initiative with Irish leaders.

-Rather than directly leading a congregation or ministry with a title of ‘director’ or ‘pastor’, the team must prayerfully create their own opportunities to contribute to those in direct leadership.
-This requires humility, faith and discernment.
+Rather than directly leading a congregation or ministry with the title of ‘director’ or ‘pastor’, the team must prayerfully create their own opportunities to contribute to those in direct leadership.
+This requires humility, faith, and discernment.

-This facillitative model invites a very wide sphere of impact, the ability for teammates to serve multiple pastors and the attribution of fruitful ministry to the church leader–with Serge remaining behind the scenes.
-The goal is to empower, resource and enable the Irish leader to succeed in the ministry God has given them with the real hope of church multiplication.
+This facilitative model invites a vast sphere of impact, the ability for teammates to serve multiple pastors, and the attribution of fruitful ministry to the church leader–with Serge remaining behind the scenes.
+The goal is to empower, resource, and enable the Irish leader to succeed in the ministry God has given them with the real hope of church multiplication.

 This frees our workers to be substantively immersed in the host culture and thus creates a more decentralized team presence.
-Community engagement, relationships and day-to-day activities are often engaged separately from other teammates.
-Each of our primary relationships are based in our local churches, our communities and other personal networks.
-We have regular team gatherings, field prayer days and field events.
+Community engagement, relationships, and day-to-day activities are often engaged separately from other teammates.
+Our primary relationships are based in our local churches, our communities, and other personal networks.
+We have regular team gatherings, field prayer days, and field events.
 However, these are secondary to the primacy of each member’s ministry.

-Our all-island scope spans the international border between the Republic of Ireland and Northern Ireland (UK), includes urban and rural churches, and transcends denominational affiliations.
-The work is people-focused, prayer-dependent, gospel-centered and rooted in the value of coming alongside missional, Irish pastors and leaders as facilitative catalytic encouragers.
+Our all-island plus Scotland scope spans the international borders between The Republic of Ireland, Northern Ireland (UK), and Scotland (UK), includes urban and rural churches and transcends denominational affiliations.
+The work is people-focused, prayer-dependent, gospel-centered, and rooted in the value of coming alongside missional, Irish pastors and leaders as facilitative catalytic encouragers.